 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-It is not known if he was sent to Cabanatuan from Camp O’Donnell or if he arrived at the camp after returning home a work detail.
-What is known is that Robert became ill and was hospitalized on Saturday, August 14, 1942, suffering from dysentery.
+From records kept at the camp by the POW medical staff, it is known that Robert became ill and was hospitalized on Saturday, August 14, 1942, suffering from dysentery.
 According to the final report on the 192nd Tank Battalion, PFC Robert A. Ruminski died of dysentery on Tuesday, August 25, 1942, and.
 In the records kept by the camp’s medical staff, he died at approximately 5:30 P.M. and was the 1,532 POW to die in the camp.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 The water table was high, so the bodies were held down in the grave with poles until they were covered with dirt.
 When they returned to the cemetery the next day the dead were often sitting up in the graves or had been dug up by wild dogs.
 He was buried in the camp cemetery.

 The Cleveland Plain Dealer reported on March 3, 1943, that Robert’s name was on a list released by the War Department of men known to be Japanese POWs in the Philippines.
 The list was given to the War Department through the International Red Cross.
 Weeks earlier, his mother had received a telegram stating that he was a POW on January 20.